tu-nguyen/MultiWeather/README.md

 - Compare current forecast from

-There are a few features missing from the original proposed plan like comparing hourly side by side, and major issues like the code could be more organized for readibily plus the app does too much woke on the main thread but due to the short time given this was the best that could be done.
+There are a few features missing from the original proposed plan like comparing hourly side by side, and issues like the code could be more organized for readability plus the app does too much wake on the main thread but due to the short time frame, it came out much better than expected.

 Only tested on Nexus 5X (Android 7.1.1,API 25) and Google Pixel (8.1.0,API 27).